NTU-ALComLab/ssatABC/README.md

 2 4 0
 -2 -4 0
 ```
+*Note: the current parsing implementaion only supports floating-point numbers up to six digits after the decimal point.*
 #### ssat
 The input file format for the software implementing the algorithm proposed in "DC-SSAT: A Divide-and-conquer Approach to Solving Stochastic Satisfiability Problems Efficiently" by Stephen M. Majercik and Byron Boots.
 The SSAT query mentioned above is encoded as follows.
 ```